robusta-dev/robusta/docs/index.rst

 Welcome to Robusta!
 =====================
-Robusta is the best way to stay on top of Kubernetes alerts.
-It is an open source platform for automated troubleshooting and maintenance.
+Robusta is an source platform for automated troubleshooting and maintenance.
+We turn Kubernetes expertise into re-usable code.

+Robusta automates everything that happens **after** you deploy your application.

 Examples
 ~~~~~~~~~~~~~~~~~~